tedkmburu/DEFI-Game/README.md

 Object oriented programming is used throughout the game.
 The Screen, Button, FieldLine, Image, Screen, Star, TestCharge and Track classes can be found in own their self-titled files.
 Functions that primarily only use that one class can also be found in that classes self-titled file.

+The p5.js library is inside the file titled p5.min.js.
+It should not be tampered with.
+The library creates the game loop and has useful Vector math funcitions

 There is a file called variables.js that has all global variables in it.
 They can technically be declared anywhere but this is a little more organized.